 The purpose of the Statewide Family Network Program (SWFN) is to enhance State capacity and infrastructure to be more oriented to the needs of children and adolescents with serious emotional disturbances and their families.

 The UACF approach is founded upon three main building blocks toward a more effective service delivery system that is family driven and youth guided:

-In 2004, California voters approved the Mental Health Services Act (MHSA) to build an effective community-based mental health system.
+In 2004, California voters approved Proposition 63, the Mental Health Services Act (MHSA) to build an effective community-based mental health system.
 Prevention and Early Intervention (PEI) programs are the heart of this system that aims to connect people with treatment and services early on in an illness and dramatically reduce the negative consequences of leaving mental illness untreated until it reaches our emergency rooms, jails and streets.

 The UACF Leadership Institute was established to empower families to coach, mentor, lead, and use their ‘lived experience’ to bring positive transformation to the mental health system.
 Through natural community support systems that connect families to existing local resources, the Institute builds bridges between family members, providers, and mental health professionals to help children, youth, and their families experiencing mental health issues.

-UACF Regional Chapters were developed to engage California families on a grassroots level.
+UACF’s Heroes for Hope Community Chapters were developed to engage California families on a grassroots level.
 Chapters offer community based support groups, education and training, and resources to parents and families to help reduce the stigma of mental health issues, promote systems change, and build a network of diverse community members passionate about representing the family voice for the needs of children and youth.

 Committed to Protecting Privacy

 United Advocates for Children and Families is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
 This Statement of Privacy applies to the United Advocates for Children and Families Web site and governs data collection and usage.
 By using the United Advocates for Children and Families website, you consent to the data practices described in this statement.